* Tecentriq, Hemlibra trials meet study goals

 Roche said the cocktail "provided a statistically significant and clinically meaningful reduction" in the risk of disease worsening or death compared to Avastin plus chemotherapy in first-line treatment of advanced non-squamous non-small cell lung cancer (NSCLC).

 "We are extremely encouraged by these results and will submit these data to health authorities globally with the goal of bringing a potential new standard of care for the initial treatment of lung cancer," said Sandra Horning, Roche's chief medical officer.

-She added initial observations for the combination's impact on improving overall survival were "encouraging" and will be reported in the first half of 2018.
+Roche, which will present the data at a conference in Geneva in December, added initial observations for the Tecentriq combination's impact on overall survival were "encouraging" and will be reported in the first half of 2018.

-In a separate Hemlibra study, Roche said the new $482,000-per-year drug cut the risk of treated bleeds in patients who have not developed resistance to standard therapy, compared to those receiving no preventative treatment.
+In a separate Hemlibra study, Roche's new $482,000-per-year drug reduced the risk of treated bleeds in patients who have not developed resistance to standard therapy, compared to those receiving no preventative treatment.

 Hemlibra's latest result comes after the medicine was approved last week in the United States for patients with resistance to clotting factors.

 Roche said it would now work with regulators to expand the treatment to all hemophilia sufferers.

 "Roche has delivered a best case scenario with both Tecentriq's Impower150 and Hemlibra's Haven 3 studies meeting their primary end points," said Jefferies analyst Jeffrey Holford.